MArch Course Waiver and Substitution Policy and Procedures

 - Wait for the instructor to confirm with you whether these courses and the related grades you received are indeed sufficient justification for course waiver.
 Please keep the instructor’s confirmation email for your records.

 - Discuss with the instructor whether they require that you take an advanced course in the same area as the waived course.
 If so, discuss other possible GSD or external courses as alternatives with them.
 See courses listed with asterisks (*) below.

 - Once you have completed steps 1-3, download the Course Waiver Form available in the “My Documents” section of your my.Harvard profile.
 Fill out the form and have the instructor sign it.
 If you were required to take an alternate course in the same content area, please include that information in the form and provide a proof that you took and passed the alternate course.
 After your instructor has signed the waiver, send the waiver and the instructor’s email from Step 2 to [email protected]

 2022-23: Course waivers must be signed by the following faculty:

 History and Theory

-Please note: HIS 4100 cannot be waived.
-Waivers for the additional 8 units of Building, Texts, and Contexts requirements are also not accepted due to the variety in BTC requirement options.
+Please note: HIS 4223 cannot be waived.
+Waivers for HIS 4100 and the additional 4 units of Building, Texts, and Contexts requirements are rarely considered.

 Please note: beginning in 2019, the Digital Media requirement cannot be waived.
 All MArch I students must take one approved Digital Media course.